openlawteam/tribute-contracts/docs/adapters/Tribute.md

 ## Adapter description and scope

-The Tribute adapter allows potential and existing DAO members to contribute any amount of ERC-20 tokens to the DAO in exchange for any amount of DAO internal tokens (e.g., SHARE or LOOT tokens already registered with the DAO Bank).
+The Tribute adapter allows potential and existing DAO members to contribute any amount of ERC-20 tokens to the DAO in exchange for any amount of DAO internal tokens (e.g., UNITS or LOOT tokens already registered with the DAO Bank).
 If the proposal passes, the requested internal tokens are minted to the applicant (which effectively makes the applicant a member of the DAO if not already one) and the tokens provided as tribute are transferred to the Bank extension.

 The Tribute adapter is similar to the Onboarding adapter in that both allow for joining the DAO (or increasing a stake in the DAO) through the exchange of contributed assets for DAO internal tokens.
 However, there are key differences: